F0lak/dm_open_ref/ref/verb/arguments.md

 string).
 The second group work in conjunction with a list of objects or values.
 They are called input type *filters* because they may be used to filter out certain types of values from the list.
-For example a mob or an obj within sight would be specified as follows*
+For example a mob or an obj within sight would be specified as follows+
 ```
  myverb(M
 as mob\|obj in view()) {\...}